 - Letting go lowers your blood pressure.

-Think of someone who got on your nerves recently or something someone did that grinded your gears.
+Think of someone who got on your nerves recently or something someone did that really bugged you.
 Odds are your blood pressure just went up a little.
 Or, at least it probably did, according to this study.
 Nonetheless, you don’t want an ongoing reason to promote hypertension, and a grudge is just that.
 Next time you think about that person or thing that upset you, think about your blood pressure, too.

 - Holding on can hurt your heart.